 Assign to an appropriate Subject Editor if the manuscript is possibly publishable.

 Please submit the names and institutional e-mail addresses of several potential referees.
 For more details, visit our Support site.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.

-Authors should select only one classification/JSV category when submitting their manuscript.
+Authors may select a section heading when submitting their manuscript.
 If the manuscript is accepted for publication, the Editors will allocate it to the most suitable category, which may be the same or different to the one chosen by the author during submission.

 Concise manuscripts are appreciated and aid the review process.
 See Guidance on keeping manuscripts short

 This journal operates a single blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor is responsible for the final decision regarding acceptance or rejection of articles.
 The Editor's decision is final.
 More information on types of peer review.